Exploratory Machine Learning with Unknown Unknowns: ExML: A New Learning Framework

 \subsection{Exploratory Machine Learning}

-To handle the unknown unknowns caused by the feature deficiency, we resort to the human in the learning loop to actively augment the feature space.
-The idea is that when a learned model remains performing poorly even fed with many more data, the learner will suspect the existence of unknown classes and subsequently seek several candidate features to augment.
-Figure~\ref{fig:augmentation} shows a straightforward example that the learner receives a dataset and observes there are two classes with poor separability, resulting in a noticeable low-confidence region.
-After a proper feature augmentation, the learner will then realize that there exists an additional class that is unknown previously due to the insufficient feature information.
+To handle unknown unknowns caused by the feature deficiency, we resort to the human in the learning loop to interact with environments for enhancing the data collection, more specifically, actively augmenting the feature space.
+The idea is that when a learned model remains performing poorly even fed with much more data, the learner will suspect existence of hidden classes and subsequently seek several candidate features to augment.
+Figure~\ref{fig:augmentation} shows a straightforward example that the learner receives a dataset and observes that there are two classes with poor separability, resulting in a noticeable low-confidence region.
+After a proper feature augmentation, the learner will then realize that there exists an additional class hidden in the training data previously due to the feature deficiency.